safakkbilici/Academic-Paper-Title-Recommendation/README.md

     Non-trainable params: 0
     __________________________________________________________________________________________________

+Additional: Also you can choose your Seq2Seq LSTM summarizer with global vectors for word representation (GloVe).

 ### Training from scratch

 First extract the .csv file from ./data/df_to_model.tar.gz to ./data folder (or create it from stracth).